matheusbach/masternode-auto/README.md

 # RDCToken Masternode Auto Install
-Shell script to install a ZCore MasterNode on a Linux server running Ubuntu 16.04 x64.
+Shell script to install a RDCToken MasterNode on a Linux server running Ubuntu 16.04 x64.
 Use it on your own risk.<br>
 Multiples MN in same VPS not tested<br>

 ***